 * Consumer is given 60 days after statement delivery to report a billing

-.
+error in writing.
 Common types of billing errors include: Unauthorized charges; charges listing wrong date or amount; charges for goods/ services that weren’t received or were defective; merchants failing to properly credit returned merchandise; charges being posted multiple times for a single purchase; mathematical errors; failure to post payment; or failure to send bill to correct address.

 * If your bill contains an error, the creditor must explain (in writing) the corrections that will be made to your account and must remove any late fees, finance charges, or other charges related to the error.